kaiosilveira/stability-patterns/README.md

+🚧 **This repository is a work in progress and is being constantly updated.
+Check out the [#Roadmap](#roadmap) section below for details on what's planned for the near future** 🚧

 # Stability Patterns

 When it comes to software engineering, production is a dangerous place for your newborn system to be in.
 As soon as you do the first release, your system becomes a possible victim of all kinds of failures, internal and external to it, and there is a good chance that all hell will break loose, sometimes even multiple times in a single day.
 That's why in this series I'll be implementing, documenting and talking about some of the most common stability patterns, using Nygard's book "Release it!" as a standard reference.